Ebube-Ochemba/Fix_My_Code_Challenge/README.md

 ## Description

-In this repository, each folder illustrates an essential concept of debugging.
+In this repository, each folder illustrates different debugging challenges.
-"`Fix my code` is a new type of project, where we’ll jump into an existing code base and fix it!."
+- "`Fix my code` is a new type of project, where we’ll jump into an existing code base and fix it!."
-Sometimes you will know the language, sometimes not.
+- "Sometimes you will know the language, sometimes not."

 ## List of Projects